 Pan de Muerto

 One of the foods that is most associated with Day of the Dead is a special type of bread called pan de muerto, which means "bread of the dead."
 The bread can vary greatly from region to region, sometimes it is similar to pan de yema, a yellow bread made with egg yolks, or it may be white sweet rolls with bones shaped on top.
 Pan de muerto is placed on the altar, and also consumed, often dunked in coffee or hot chocolate.

-Papel picado is decoratively cut paper which is used in Mexico for decorations for all holidays and fiestas.
-For Day of the Dead papel picado is placed around the edges of the altar, and adds color to the altar.
+Papel picado is decoratively cut paper that is used in Mexico for decorations for all holidays and fiestas.
+For Day of the Dead, papel picado is placed around the edges of the altar, and adds color to the altar.
 Some say that the four elements are present in the altar and the movement of the papel picado represents air.

 In some regions of Mexico, sand sculptures or tapestries (tapetes de arena) are a vital part of the celebration.
-These are created with sand and pigment and sometimes other elements such as seeds, beans, flower petals, and sawdust, and may depict religious themes, but more often depict death in a playful manner.
+These are created with sand and pigment and sometimes other elements such as seeds, beans, flower petals, and sawdust.
+They may depict religious themes, but more often they depict death in a playful manner.

 Todos los Santos

 Todos los Santos is "All Saints."
-Celebrated on the first of November, this is the first day of the Day of the Dead (Dia de los Muertos) celebration, when deceased children and infants, los angelitos, are honored, since they are believed to have died before their souls could be sullied by sin.
-More about the Catholic celebration of All Saints Day.
+Celebrated on the first of November, this is the first day of the Day of the Dead (Dia de los Muertos) celebration, when deceased children and infants, los angelitos, are honored.
+These "angels" are believed to have died before their souls could be sullied by sin.

 Xantolo is a regional celebration of Day of the Dead.
 It is celebrated in the Huasteca area of Mexico, which is located in the northeastern part of Mexico and includes parts of the states of Hidalgo, Veracruz, Tamaulipas, San Luis Potosí, and Querétaro.
 Xantolo celebrations include special dances.